 Raster files

-This following example reflects the folder structure that contains the raster files delivered to the MSSO’s on the solid state hard drives via snail mail.
-The delivered set of folders will be stored on the office shared drive that contains the “geodata” folder, in the “project_data: folder.
+Store all MUSum_* folders on the office shared drive that contains the “geodata” folder, in the “project_data: folder.
 The “config.R” file (as distributed) includes references to this folder structure and should only require a change of drive letter to use the data from the shared drive.
-Optionally, if the user wants to run the report using data on their hard drive, the entire set of folders can be copied onto their hard drive – the drive and folder locations would be edited accordingly.
+Optionally, if the user wants to run the report using data on their local disk, the entire set of folders can be copied onto their local disk and the drive and folder locations would be edited accordingly.
+The report runs faster from copies on the local disk.

-From the “config.R” file
+From the “config.R” file: